greenpeace/gpes-bigquery-recipes/upload-users-table.md

 ## 3 - Create a Google Bigquery table from the bucket

+As a destination table name, choose **users**.

-Allow for one million errors and adjust the schema manually if you have too many errors.
+Allow for a few dozen errors and adjust the schema manually if you have too many errors.
 Making each field a string and checking the boxes will help.

-As a destination table name, choose **users**.

 ```text
 Supporter_ID:STRING,Date_Created:STRING,Date_Modified:STRING,Suppressed:STRING,email:STRING,first_name:STRING,id_number:STRING,phone_number:STRING,tipo:STRING,last_name:STRING,contact_codes:STRING,SFDC_Contact_ID:STRING,SFDC_Lead_ID:STRING